-Some months back, on a cool winter morning inside the Warmun community’s post-flood evacuation camp in Kununurra, Karen and I sat on the small steps outside her donga with two cups of nun chai.
+In early 2011, on a cool winter morning inside the Warmun community’s post-flood evacuation camp in Kununurra, Karen and I sat on the small steps outside her temporary accommodation with two cups of nun chai.
 But like much life at that time, our tea was disrupted only to resume again at another time and in another place.

-Now the weather is warm.
-Karen and I know each other better.
-And we are back home in Warmun.
-Since that morning in Kununurra many months ago we’ve spoken of Kashmir many times.
-Whenever I spoke of nun chai Karen was always reminded of the Tibetan tea she had been introduced to in Nepal, and so we decided to brew the nun chai and this buttery Tibetan tea together.
+On that later occasion the weather was warm.
+Karen and I knew each other better, and we were now in Warmun.
+Since that morning in Kununurra many months ago we had spoken of Kashmir many times.
+Nun chai always reminded Karen of the Tibetan tea she had been introduced to in Nepal, and we decided to brew the nun chai and this buttery Tibetan tea together.
 The two separate (though similar) pots of tea simmered simultaneously over the gas and when we eventually sat down, each with two different (though similar) cups of tea, a gentle silence fell over us.
-Having spoken so much of Kashmir, it was as though the flavours of this tea and what it meant necessitated a little silence.
+Having spoken so much of Kashmir, it was as though the flavours of this tea and the lives it memorialised necessitated some silence.

-Karan spoke of her experiences in Alice Springs during the 1990’s and the radical Indigenous political movements she encountered there.
-She spoke of people smuggling footage in their underpants from East Timor and other political activists who had mysteriously going missing to crocodiles in Queensland and the Northern Territory.
-These were pieces of Australia’s contemporary history that most know very little about.
+Karen had been part of a lot of political activism over the years.
+She spoke of her experiences in Alice Springs during the 1990s and the radical Aboriginal political movements she encountered.
+She told me about friends who had smuggled footage in their underpants out of East Timor and Australia activists who had mysteriously ‘gone missing’ in the crocodile infested waters of Queensland and the Northern Territory.
+These were pieces of Australia’s political history that most of us know very little about.

-Some things in this world confound me.
-The Queen of England visited Perth a few weeks back, and attended an exhibition of contemporary Indigenous Australian art.
-Thinking of the utter desolation and destruction that the processes of colonisation continues to wreak, my mind searches for how she possibly makes sense of this world.
-How does she not simply break down with the haunting responsibility of it all?
+Some things in this world absolutely confound me.
+The Queen of England visited Perth a few weeks ago and attended an exhibition of Aboriginal art.
+Thinking of the utter desolation and destruction that the processes of colonisation continues to wreak, my mind searches for how she possibly makes sense of the world she sees.
+How does she not simply break down with the haunting responsibility of everything done in her name?

-Karan looked down at her cup of nun chai and began to speak:
+Karen quietly looked at her cup of nun chai and began to speak,

-The colour of the tea was like skin, pink with the blood that runs through it.
-The leaves come from the soils of untold, buried, stories.
+The colour of the tea is like skin, pink with the blood that runs through it.
+The leaves come from the soils of untold buried stories.
 The dried marks on the edge of the cup are the mountains that people live in.
-The cup itself is the world that held them all; the world they are now a part of.
-Generations who won’t taste this tea.
+The cup itself is the world that holds them all; the world they are now a part of.
+There are people who will no longer taste this tea.